Volume

 You can set volumeMode: Block

-to mount a volume as block storage without creating a filesystem on it.
+to mount a volume as block storage without creating a file system.
 The application running in the pod with this volume must know how to handle a storage device without a file system.

 To learn how to provision a volume pod in volumeMode: Block